Embryology: Bilaterians

+The early developmental process that transforms an embryo from a two dimensional (flat) layer of cells (the blastula) into a 3D, multilayered, embryo known as the gastrula.

-In bilateral animals, cleavage can be either holoblastic or meroblastic depending on the species.
-During gastrulation, the blastula develops in one of two ways that divide the whole animal kingdom into two-halves (see: Embryological origins of the mouth and anus).
-If in the blastula, the first pore, or blastopore, becomes the mouth of the animal, it is a protostome; if the blastopore becomes the anus, then it is a deuterostome.
+In the bilateral animals cleavage can be either holoblastic or meroblastic.
+The subsequent gastrulation occurs in one of two ways, and this contrast divides the whole animal kingdom into two major groups (see: Embryological origins of the mouth and anus).
+In protostomes the first pore of the blastula (the blastopore) becomes the mouth of the animal; in deuterostomes the mouth derives from a later pore and the blastopore becomes the anus.
 The protostomes include most invertebrate animals, such as insects, worms and molluscs, while the deuterostomes include a few invertebrates such as the echinoderms (starfish and relatives) and all the vertebrates.

-In due course, the blastula changes into a more differentiated structure called the gastrula.
-Soon after the gastrula is formed, three distinct layers of cells (the germ layers) from which all the bodily organs and tissues then develop.
+The bilaterian gastrula then develops three distinct layers of cells (the germ layers, endoderm, mesoderm and ectoderm); from them all the bodily organs and tissues subsequently arise.